 These two are Noel (Martin Wallström) and Devin (Aml Ameen).
-They live in the house that was featured during the opening sequence now – years later from the opening sequence.
+They live in the house that was featured during the opening sequence – though, we have moved years later from the opening sequence.
 They live there with artist Leena (Georgia King) and coder Josh (Mark O’Brien).
 When Devin becomes disillusioned about getting their app completed, he throws a fit and also a wrench.
-He punctures a hole in a false wall which hides a staircase to a secret room which hides a periscope that can see the rest of the house and also a magic mirror that transports them into parallel universes.
+He punctures a hole in a false wall that hides a staircase to a secret room.
+In this secret room hides a periscope which can see the rest of the house.
+Also in the secret room is a magic mirror that transports people into parallel universes.

 There are some rules set out by the script.
 First, three hours in the parallel universe passes for every one minute in the prime universe.
 Second, there’s no interacting with yourself in the parallel universe.
 And third, every time you go through the mirror, you end up in some random parallel universe.
-Lastly, the mirror has to be in one spot and in order for it to work, it has to be set at a specific angle.
+Lastly, the mirror has to be in one spot and it has to be set at a specific angle.

 The four actors in the film are really great and all turn in wonderful performances for the limited amount of material they are given.

 The cinematography in the film is bizarre and waffles between very well shot and crazy.
 There are shots in the film that use camera movement to try to add energy to the scene – quick swings of the camera was the biggest thing – and it only came off making the film look cheap.
 I did like the use of the weird angles, colors and odd looks to depict alternative universe characters.